Default S3 method

 Details

-When computing cumulative incidence for multiple groups, the input data must be grouped via group_by() before calling this function.
-Omitting group_by() will not produce an error or warning but will return silently incorrect results, as the cumulative incidence will be accumulated over the entire dataset rather than within each group.
+When computing cumulative incidence for multiple groups, the input data must be grouped via group_by() (by cause and any covariates) before calling this function.
+If newdata still contains several profiles per group (repeated time_var values within a group, typically a forgotten group_by()), the function now stops with an error rather than returning silently incorrect results, as the cumulative incidence would otherwise be accumulated across profiles rather than within each group.

 The returned data contains one boundary row per group at time_var = 0 for plotting cumulative incidence from the time origin.
 On this row, cif = 0; if confidence intervals are requested, cif_lower = cif_upper = 0.
 If an interval-length column is present, it is set to 0 on the boundary row. add_cumu_hazard() adds an analogous boundary row (with cumu_hazard = 0) for continuous-time models (GAM/SCAM/PAMM), controllable via its boundary argument; interval-factor models (e.g. PEM via glm) keep the original prediction grid without a boundary row.